 - 1. Computer-Based Skills the student will complete written assignments using the word processor. - 2.
-Communication Skills the student will exhibit a mastery of both written and oral skills in completion and presentation of the assigned projects. - 3.
-Interpersonal Skills the student will interact in class discussion to clarify thinking regarding technological progress. - 4.
+Communication Skills the student will master both written and oral skills in completing and presenting the assigned projects. - 3.
+Interpersonal Skills the student will interact in class discussions to clarify thinking regarding technological progress. - 4.
 Problem Solving (Critical Thinking) the student will use conceptual thinking to analyze and make determinations regarding the use of industrial processing equipment. - 5.
-Ethical Issues in Decision Making and Behavior- the student will gain an appreciation of the ethics of technology through examination of various processing. - 6.
+Ethical Issues in Decision-Making and Behavior- the student will appreciate technology's ethics by examining various processes. - 6.
 Personal Accountability for Achievement the student will complete the projects at the time designated by the instructor and will enter into class discussion. - 7.
-Competence in Technology Principles: Participants will apply course concepts to their own area(s) of subject matters or majors.
+Competence in Technology Principles: Participants will apply course concepts to their area(s) of subject matters or majors.